tensor4all/SimpleTensorTrains.jl/docs/src/index.md

 ```@meta
-CurrentModule = T4ATemplate
+CurrentModule = SimpleTensorNetworks
 ```

-# T4ATemplate
+# SimpleTensorNetworks

-This is the documentation for [T4ATemplate](https://github.com/tensor4all/T4ATemplate.jl).
+This is the documentation for [SimpleTensorNetworks](https://github.com/tensor4all/SimpleTensorNetworks.jl).